kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

   other group-aware scoring plugins are currently unsignable and receive no batching benefit.
   Extending the signature mechanism to handle these plugins, possibly by incorporating their constraints into the signature itself, would unlock batching for additional workloads.
+- **PreScore optimization**: The current rescoring flow runs `RunPreScorePlugins` on every rescore cycle to populate `CycleState` before calling `Score`.
+This is not optimal.
+A more efficient approach would introduce a `PreScoreExtension` interface, analogous to the existing `PreFilterExtension`, with an `AddPod` method that plugins implement to incrementally update `CycleState` when a pod is placed, rather than recomputing it from scratch.
+This optimization is deferred for now.
 - **New Rescore extension point**: Once group-aware plugins become signable, a dedicated `Rescore` plugin interface can be introduced to handle related-node score updates correctly.
 Plugins would return raw scores for all affected nodes; the framework combines them with cached raw scores for